matthewkurnia/PyCalTrack/README.md

----
-title: "PyCalTrack User Guide"
-author: Matthew Kurnia
-geometry: margin=2.5cm
----

-# PyCalTrack: An Enhanced Software Solution for High-Throughput Analysis of Calcium Transients and Contractility in Cardiomyocytes
+# PyCalTrack: An Enhanced Software Solution for High-Throughput Analysis of Calcium Transients in Cardiomyocytes

 PyCalTrack is a a Python redesign of [CalTrack](https://github.com/ToepferLab/CalTrack)'s functionality and architecture which aims to be fully free and open-source.
 PyCalTrack has two pathways for obtaining calcium traces.
 It can extract them from videos, or it can import them directly from a prior analysis.
 Extracting traces from videos involves obtaining masks for the cells in the videos.
 This masking process is different for single-cell and multi-cell videos.
 After obtaining traces, they are then analysed, generating a set of calcium measurements of biological relevance.
 Finally, the results of trace extraction and analysis is saved onto disk in the form of Excel files.
 Each part of this pipeline will be discussed in-depth in this chapter.